Poetry

 Violence, gender, diaspora.

 The experiment: the language of violence inside poetry.
 English edition published by Open Letter Books (2021, translated by Soje).
 NYT review, PEN America longlist.
-16 printings, 20,000+ copies in Korea.

 English edition published · translated by Soje